aizip/FlagEmbedding_Aizip/Tutorials/README.md

 # Tutorial

-FlagEmbedding holds a whole curriculum for retrieval, embedding models, RAG, etc. This section is currently being actively updated, suggestions are very welcome.
+FlagEmbedding_Aizip holds a whole curriculum for retrieval, embedding models, RAG, etc. This section is currently being actively updated, suggestions are very welcome.
 No matter you are new to NLP or a veteran, we hope you can find something helpful!

 If you are new to embedding and retrieval, check out the 5 minute [quick start](./quick_start.ipynb)!